 Design water or wastewater system

+Assess Site evaluation form information and design a water and/or wastewater system which is optimal for the context.
 Some clients save time by doing the design themselves and having me review it and give advice at points in the process.

 Typically five hours to four days work.